nikriek/nikriek.github.io/_posts/2018-07-22-nginx-signature-proxy.md

 summary: "Signing requests with NGINX requires custom configuration."
 ---

-NGINX is a fantastic tool for various use cases such as Load Balancing, information hiding etc. Sometimes, more complex setups require a custom configurations.
-In our case, NGINX acts a reverse proxy in a private network and signs incoming requests from a trusted source.
+NGINX is a fantastic tool for various use cases such as Load Balancing, information hiding etc. Sometimes, more complex setups require custom configurations.
+In our case, NGINX should act a reverse proxy in a private network and sign incoming requests from a trusted source.
 The upstream API has HMAC based authentication provided by the [Rails API Auth Gem](https://github.com/mgomes/api_auth).
 It's heavily inspired by AWS V4 signature based authentication.

 ## First idea